Experience UCF Downtown

 FreshU Cooking Demonstrations and Classes: Learn how to incorporate fruits and veggies into your diet in a fun and delicious way while staying within your budget.

 Orlando’s diverse culinary landscape is a haven for foodies.
 Hundreds of restaurants are located within a short distance of UCF Downtown, but the campus will also include several dining options.
-For those with a real passion for delicious delights, Valencia College’s Walt Disney World School of Hospitality and Culinary Arts will be based at the campus.
+For those with a real passion for delicious delights, Valencia College’s Walt Disney World Center for Culinary Arts and Hospitality is based at the campus.

-For those dining on-campus, there will also be several options.
-Dunkin’, Qdoba Mexican Eats and Subway have leased space on the first floor of UnionWest at Creative Village, the mixed-use student housing building.
-Scheduled to open in fall 2019 along with the downtown campus, the leases represent four of the six retail spaces available in UnionWest.
+There will be several options for on-campus dining in fall 2019.
+Dunkin’, Qdoba Mexican Eats, Subway and Vera Asian have leased space on the first floor of UnionWest at Creative Village, the mixed-use student housing building.

 Subway’s Fresh Forward restaurant will incorporate new décor including USB charging stations, digital menu boards and a remote order pick-up area.